- P -

 One truth is clear, Whatever is, is right.

-Alexander Pope, Essay on Man, Epistle I
+Alexander Pope, from Essay on Man, Epistle I

 - Know then thyself, presume not God to scan,